Introducing Honey Stinger

 I had the Milk Chocolate Peanut Butta Pro bar to taste, after 250 kilometres of riding over the weekend I was looking forward to getting home from my Sunday ride and tucking into this rather appealing bar.

-The solid texture and chocolate exterior was easy to bite into and soon a nice, natural peanut butter flavour was enriching my taste buds.
+The solid texture and chocolate exterior were easy to bite into and soon a nice, natural peanut butter flavour was enriching my taste buds.

 Easy to chew it tasted sweet and I could definitely pick out the subtle, honey undertones.
 Satisfying my appetite, no need to raid the fridge I had got the recovery process off to a good start with the Honey Stinger Milk Chocolate Peanut Butta Bar.